heyqule/enemy_race_manager/doc/Boss_Mode.md

 ####When the base spawns
-- Spawn a group of regular size * 12 group to attack.
+- Spawn a 120(configurable) units group to attack your base.
 [Done]
-- A new group spawn after 15sec, start with X regular spawn unit
+- A new batch of units spawn every 15sec, start with 10(configurable) units per cycle.
+Once it ticks 12 cycles(3 and half minutes), it will send to your base.[Done]

 ####When the base received damage
-- Spawn X defense units for every 10K damage
+- It may spawn 5(configurable) defense units　[Done]
-- New units joins existing forming group.
+- New units join existing attack group.
+[Done]
+- It may spawn regular spawner / defenses [Done]
+- Perform normal defense attack
+- It may perform nearby attacks (80% of the time when your military units are near)
+- It may perform artillery attacks (20% of the time when your military units are near, 100% when your entity are in its range)
+- When it takes huge amount of damage, it may perform more devastating attacks.

 #### When the base is alive
-- Spawn regular spawners / defenses every nauvis day.  within radius of 128.
+- Spawn regular spawners / defenses every nauvis day.  within radius of 64.
+[Done]
 - perform long range siege attack on player structures every attack cycle (3 minutes).
-- Targets: miners, rocket-silos, artillery or closest turrets
+- Targets: miners, rocket-silos, artillery and turrets

 #### When the base is despawned
 - Boss base despawns after some time.
-It will spawn 3 full size group to attack your base.
+It will spawn up to 3 full size groups to attack your base.

-#### When the base is killed by force
+#### When the base is killed
-- Beating a boss group will spawn an unkillable infinite chest with low-mid level intermediate products for 14 nauvis days (97mins, one and half hours).
+- Beating a boss group will spawn 1-2 unkillable infinite chest with intermediate products for (90 minutes).

 ##Boss Tiers
 - T1